Chubb Limited (CB) Shares Decline Despite Market Challenges

 CB’s Market Performance

-CB’s stock has seen a -5.01% decrease for the week, with a -3.92% drop in the past month and a -9.63% fall in the past quarter.
-The volatility ratio for the week is 1.53%, and the volatility levels for the past 30 days are at 1.61% for Chubb Limited The simple moving average for the last 20 days is -4.41% for CB’s stock, with a simple moving average of -6.52% for the last 200 days.
+CB’s stock has seen a -5.42% decrease for the week, with a -8.08% drop in the past month and a -11.31% fall in the past quarter.
+The volatility ratio for the week is 1.59%, and the volatility levels for the past 30 days are at 1.60% for Chubb Limited The simple moving average for the past 20 days is -6.06% for CB’s stock, with a -8.86% simple moving average for the past 200 days.

-Volatility was left at 1.61%, however, over the last 30 days, the volatility rate increased by 1.53%, as shares sank -4.24% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.70% upper at present.
+Volatility was left at 1.60%, however, over the last 30 days, the volatility rate increased by 1.59%, as shares sank -7.33% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -2.00% lower at present.

 Insider Trading